matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 ## Security considerations

-A space with many rooms on different homeservers could cause multiple federation requests to be made.
-A carefully crafted room with inadequate server enforced limits could be used in a denial of service attack.
+A space with many sub-spaces and rooms on different homeservers could cause a large number of federation requests.
+A carefully crafted space with inadequate server enforced limits could be used in a denial of service attack.
+Generally this is mitigated by enforcing server limits and caching of responses.

 The requesting server over federation is trusted to filter the response for the requesting user.
 The alternative, where the requesting server sends the requesting